oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 certainly not efficient to substitute $q^n$, due to the dense representation, so I'm really not sure what the correct approach is.

+Note that it is not enough to simply use `subs` then truncate the power series to
+$q^{9001}$ since this would be equivalent to using an absolute cap, whereas we really want a relative precision cap.

 Actual arithmetic on power series in Sage seems to be performant, assuming you can finally get the precisions correct.
 But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach for the SageMath power